jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 We have both `ValueRecord` and `FuncRecord` defined in terms of the type map. `ValueRecord` is based on the "verbose" version, allowing the type parameter `K` to be precisely inferred during the invocation of `processRecord`.
 On the other hand, the definition of `FuncRecord` can be kept as simple as possible: a non-parametric mapped type whose keys are the same as the type map.

-Inside `processRecord`, the kind of `recv` is used to index the corresponding function within the `FuncRecord` structure, and that function is then invoked on the value `v` of `recv`.
+Inside `processRecord`, the kind of `recv` is used to index the corresponding callback within the `FuncRecord` structure, and that function is then invoked on the value `v` of `recv`.
 [TypeScript doesn't break a sweat](https://www.typescriptlang.org/play?target=99&jsx=0&ts=5.3.3#code/C4TwDgpgBAKuEFkCGYoF4oG8BQU9QDsAuQgVwFsAjCAJwBpd8BnEp4GgSwIHMH8pKJSgHthAGwhIC2AL4BubNlCQoANSRjSEAEoQAxsJoATADwBpKBAAewCASNMoAawghhAM1jxkqDC7eecJA+AHzoWFCMeADaAApQXFBmALokOPz8TlxGJLF8GXgAbiRBiChxyVFQMrLRKQpK8FAAYqQEeroGxuGYkfxxCQTOrh5ewSipUAAUViXe5bHJAJToYYXCHEayDe5tesAcwkNgNMJ6EExMnYamFta29o7+o6WhU1U0+sVqGlrXxuYQvk8O4WC09v8tit0vhPsBSDQhqDop89IUAHRZezJKaojGFJYKGrYE5nC5XfQ3d4AempUAAegB+KowgpYnJQABEBE5wIy3wAjAAGKoyPm9Kr8YjTAmrKAGAhMcQQdFiYTcKaFKAAKigwqWdD6BSgYM1KzQYQVSokqvVmvRn0gSGAUwATEsDUaCoIZebLUdrSq1RrlBBRlq0JGuSJlVJOUtRdgE0A).

 &nbsp;